Methodology

 We prioritise primary sources - regulator publications, statute, case law, official statistics, exchange filings, central-bank releases, and credible trade press.
 Secondary commentary is used to sharpen framing, not to establish fact.
 Every material claim carries a citation to its source, dated at point of retrieval.

-We use large language models (Claude by Anthropic) to accelerate research synthesis and structure.
+We use large language models (including products and suites from Anthropic, OpenAI and Perplexity) to accelerate research synthesis and structure.
 The model is never the author of record.
 It produces a structured draft against a controlled prompt taxonomy that enforces reference hygiene, currency of data, and the absence of hallucinated statistics.
 Every section is logged with the model version and prompt hash used to produce it.

 If we can't cite it, we don't state it.
 Claims are anchored to a numbered reference list.
 Where we rely on estimates, ranges, or structural reasoning rather than hard data, we say so in plain text.
 Fabricated citations are the worst failure mode of AI-assisted research; we explicitly validate against fabrication at multiple points in the pipeline.